codl/autoplay/README.md

 autoplay
 ========

-a daemon that keeps your [MPD][] playlist filled with the music you actually listen to
+a daemon that keeps your [MPD][] playlist filled with the music you actually listen to.

 [MPD]: http://mpd.wikia.com (Music Player Daemon)